DAZN: UK price, app, schedule, PPV & how to watch

 Some of its major stars include:

 Anthony Joshua: Joshua decided in June 2022 to all in with DAZN after signing a deal to end his long-term partnership with Sky Sports in the UK market.
 His bouts had already aired on DAZN outside the UK for a number of years.
-The two-time heavyweight king is expected to rematch Oleksandr Usyk in Saudi Arabia in August in a bid to win back the IBF, WBA and WBO titles he lost to the Ukrainian in September 2021.
+The two-time heavyweight king lost his rematch Oleksandr Usyk in Saudi Arabia in August in a bid to win back the IBF, WBA and WBO titles he lost to the Ukrainian in September 2021.
+Since returned with an inconclusive points win over American Jermaine Franklin.

 Gennady ‘GGG’ Golovkin: ‘GGG’ signed a lucrative DAZN deal to follow up the platform’s capture of ‘Canelo’.
 Having drawn one and lost one of their two meetings so far – both in controversial circumstances – it seemed like the sensible move and the only way to have a chance of finally getting his revenge.
-That chance, at long last, will finally arrive on September 17.
+When the trilogy did arrive in September 2022, GGG flopped in a one-sided points loss.

 Other notable DAZN fighters: Ryan Garcia, Katie Taylor, Vergil Ortiz Jr, Demetrius Andrade.